-Prelude to the Battle of Corrick’s Ford
+Battle of Corrick’s Ford History and Overview

 During the summer of 1861, Union and Confederate forces struggled for control of western Virginia.
 The area was highly important because gaps in the Appalachian Mountains connected the East to the Midwest.
 The Virginia Militia acted quickly, disrupting traffic on the Baltimore and Ohio Railroad and taking control of turnpikes through the mountains.

 The U. S. War Department countered by sending 20,000 troops into the area under the command of Major General George McClellan.
-McClellan’s forces pressed the Confederate troops in the area throughout the summer and fall, gradually driving the Rebels out of the region, paving the way for the creation of the State of West Virginia in October 1861, although the federal government did not formally recognize the new state until June 1863.
+McClellan’s forces pressed the Confederate troops in the area throughout the summer and fall, gradually driving the Confederates out of the region, paving the way for the creation of the State of West Virginia in October 1861, although the federal government did not formally recognize the new state until June 1863.

 Battle of Philippi